-In 2017, the congregation began to live into its new identity.
-To signal its fresh start, it took on a new name: Tree of Life Church, a name that reflects God’s life-giving power, rooted in God’s love, with a variety of different fruit representing the diversity of the family of God.
+In 2017, the congregation began to live into its new identity as a congregation that is intentionally in ministry with people with differing abilities and those who care for them.
+Because of the new direction, renewed energy and new members, it seemed like it was time to take on a new name: Tree of Life Church, a name that reflects God’s life-giving power, rooted in God’s love, with a variety of fruit representing the diversity of the family of God.

 Bit by bit, we are being transformed into a congregation that is inclusive in many ways, recognizing that each person is made in God’s image and has a gift worth sharing.
 In addition to Our Community Cup, we have made changes to our worship service to make it more accessible to all, and host a support group for parents of children with ASD/ADHD.
 We are curious and excited to see what God will do here next!